About Dr. Steinkamp

 In addition to my current work with people experiencing family strife or estrangement, I hold a Doctorate in Education.
 My doctoral research and expertise focus on interpersonal communication and building functional relationships.
 I received a Master in Arts from the College of Professional Psychology at the University of Northern Colorado and a Bachelor in Arts from Colorado’s Mesa State University.

-I am currently Chief Executive Officer and Senior Consultant for JES Consultancy.
-Previously I served as Vice President of Academic and Student Services for Lamar Community College in southwest Colorado, Associate Vice President of Red Rocks Community College Health Sciences Campus in Denver, and Dean of Health Sciences and Human Services at St. Cloud Technical and Community College in Minnesota.
+I am currently the Sole Proprietor of and Senior Consultant for JES Consultancy.
+Previously, I served as Vice President of Academic and Student Services for Lamar Community College in southwest Colorado, Associate Vice President of Red Rocks Community College Health Sciences Campus in Denver, and Dean of Health Sciences and Human Services at St. Cloud Technical and Community College in Minnesota.

-I also worked as Program Director for the Colorado Department of Health and Human Services, Office of Behavioral Health training people to communicate and work together effectively.
+I also worked as Program Director for the Colorado Department of Health and Human Services, Office of Behavioral Health.
+There, I developed a training program for healthcare professionals, focusing on collaborative interpersonal relationships, effective team communication and whole-person care.

 Insights and Understanding

-So often, people tell me their story by describing a single incident that led to their adult child’s decision to cut off communication.
-Parents are confused about the decision to step away in the context of that one event.
+So often, when people tell me their story, they describe a single incident that led to their adult child limiting communication or going no-contact.
+Parents are blind-sided and left reeling by their decision to step away.
 And they are desperate to reestablish contact.
-My experience is that, upon reflection and open-hearted conversation, we can identify aspects of the relationship beyond that event that likely contributed to the separation.
-It is the small insights that lead to action – to growth and a sense of readiness to repair.
+My experience is that, with reflection and open-hearted conversation, we can identify aspects of the relationship - before that event that likely contributed to the separation.
+It is ah-ha insights that lead to action – to growth, a sense of readiness, and the strength to repair.

-In my work as an estrangement consultant and communication expert, I identified three critical themes in the questions adult children ask themselves when deciding whether or not to separate.
-The answers to these primary questions are often at the core of a decision to cut ties:
+As a communication expert and estrangement consultant, I identified three critical areas adult children consider when deciding whether or not to separate.
+The primary questions are often at the core of a decision to cut ties:

 What role do I see my family taking in my life as I work to create the life I want to live?